aboutcircles/circles-nethermind-plugin/docs/rpc-host-discrepancies.md

 - Graceful degradation when Redis unavailable

 ### Phase 3 Complete When:

-- Balance calculations match original to 6 decimal places
+- ✅ Balance calculations match original to 6 decimal places (for total balances)
-- Live balance queries complete in < 500ms (p95)
+- ✅ Live balance queries complete in < 500ms (p95) (for total balances)
-- Circuit breaker prevents cascade failures
+- ⚠️ Error handling prevents cascade failures (no circuit breaker yet)
-- 99.9% uptime for blockchain connector
+- ⚠️ Need to add live mode for `GetTokenBalances` per-token queries
+- ⚠️ Need to add circuit breaker for resilience

 ### Overall Success When:
 - Feature parity with original (with blockchain connector)